se-for-sci/se-for-sci.github.io/content/week09_compiled/rust_example/rust.md

 println!("Hello world");
 ```

-This are not normal functions, but syntactic macros.
+These are not normal functions, but syntactic macros.
 Functions in Rust cannot
 take a variable number of arguments or optional arguments, but you can work
 around this using macro functions.
 These are incredibly powerful - you can
 process the tokens yourself and return the new code, and you can write them in